Quantum Field Theory: Lecture Log

 Deriving the LSZ reduction formula: The x0i→±∞ limits in the coordinate space leading to the on-shell poles in the momentum space; residues and matrix elements of fewer fields; multiple poles and asymptotic |in⟩ and ⟨out| states; the physical S-matrix elements ⟨out|S|in⟩.

-Tentative plan for the Extra lecture on January 31 (Friday):
+Extra lecture on January 31 (Friday):

 Grand Unification (II): proton decay; fermion masses and GUT multiplet(s) for the SM Higgs; double-triplet problem; issues in SUSY GUTs.